On-Screen Keyboard Template 6.3

 Using Template

-Template usage is dead straightforward.
+Template usage is very straightforward.

 1. Open Global -> Extensions and insert On-Screen Keyboard Global template.